arprasto/ScavengerAndroid/README.md

 How to see VR Results:

-Please refer ScavengerWebResultApp here : https://github.com/arprasto/PredictionWebResultApp
+Please refer PredictionWebResultApp here : https://github.com/arprasto/PredictionWebResultApp